xrdocs-staging/design/_blogs/2024-05-01-cst-routed-optical-3_0.md

 ### CONC 3.1 to COSM Communication

 Starting in CONC 3.1, the CONC application does not directly communicate with the NCS 1010 device.
-CONC 3.1 communicates with COSM, COSM aggregation inventory, alarm, and performance data from one or more nodes into a single communication point.
+CONC 3.1 communicates with COSM, COSM aggregates inventory, alarm, and performance data from one or more nodes into a single communication point.